Walhalla railway station

 Walhalla was a railway station on the Walhalla narrow gauge line in Gippsland, Victoria, Australia.
-The station was originally built to serve the Gold Mine town of Walhalla, however just 3 years after the line opened the last gold mine in the town closed.
+The station was originally built to serve the Gold Mine town of Walhalla.
+However, just three years after the line was opened the last gold mine in the town closed.

-This section of the railway was considered to be a remarkable piece of engineering; the town of Walhalla is located in a very steep gully, and due to space restrictions the station building was built over the creek.
-Shortly before the closure of the station, the station building was relocated to the Melbourne suburban station of Hartwell.
+The section of the railway in Walhalla was considered to be a remarkable piece of engineering.
+The town is located in a very steep valley and, due to space restrictions, the station building was constructed over the creek.

+In 1938, a few years before the station was closed, the station building was relocated to the Melbourne suburban station of Hartwell.
+The station was closed in April 1944, along with the section of the line from Walhalla to Platina.